oneeve8/kobble-data/content/Tutorial2.md

 Now you can read your archived book in your Kobble view and take notes while you read.

-Here is an archived book link that already contains the word *stream* in the link.
+This is an archived book link that already contains the word *stream* in the link.

 Just create a Markdown file for your notes and tap the tab whenever you want to take a note.